 Both somber and dramatic, King's Chapel looms over the corner of Tremont and School streets.
 Its distinctive shape wasn't achieved entirely by design; for lack of funds, it was never topped with the steeple that architect Peter Harrison had planned.
 The first chapel on this site was erected in 1688, when Sir Edmund Andros, the royal governor whose authority temporarily replaced the original colonial charter, appropriated the land for the establishment of an Anglican place

 It took five years to build the solid Quincy-granite structure.
 As construction proceeded, the old church continued to stand within the rising walls of the new, the plan being to remove and carry it away piece by piece when the outer stone chapel was completed.
 The builders then went to work on the interior, which remains essentially as they finished it in 1754; it's a masterpiece of proportion and Georgian calm (in fact, its acoustics make the use of a microphone unnecessary for Sunday sermons).
 The pulpit, built in 1717 by Peter Vintoneau, is the oldest pulpit in continuous use on the same site in the United States.
 To the right of the main entrance is a special pew once reserved for condemned prisoners, who were trotted in to hear a sermon before being hanged on the Common.
 The chapel's bell is Paul Revere's largest and, in his judgment, his sweetest sounding.
 For a behind-the-scenes look at the bell ("bell")or crypt ("bones"), buy a ticket at the chapel entance.

-Tremont St. at School St., Downtown, Boston, MA 02108 | Map It
+Tremont St. at School St., Boston, Massachusetts, 02108, United States